jigargc/PosixParser/README.md

 ## Testing

-I thoroughly tested my code by writing doc tests for each function, as well as manually testing edge cases and verifying the correctness of the output.
+We thoroughly tested my code by writing doc tests for each function, as well as manually testing edge cases and verifying the correctness of the output.

 ## Known Bugs and Issues